dthonon/ExportVN/README.md

 # ExportVN
 Export from VisioNature and load in local postgres database

-EN: Refer to InstallCentOS.txt or InstallUbuntu.txt for more details
+EN: Refer to Instal.txt for more details

-FR: Consultez InstallCentOS.txt ou InstallUbuntu.txt pour plus de détails
+FR: Consultez Install.txt pour plus de détails